 Sewers may take away rainwater from roofs, patios, driveways and roads as well as the waste water from homes and businesses.
-The North West region receives more rainfall than most parts of England with many towns and cities across the region being identified as amongst the wettest in the country14.
-In addition the North West region has many densely populated areas.
+The North West region receives more rainfall than most parts of England with many towns and cities across the region being identified as the wettest in the country13.
+The North West region is also considered to be densely populated.